+The Watsons may seem like your average family—but this third culture household is traveling the world while making a difference!
+Together abroad, they pursue their passions of teaching and helping others overcome difficulties and exploring different cultures.
 Mark is from Northern Ireland and Teresa from the U.S. Single when they met in Cairo during their first overseas teaching jobs, they are now the Watsons.
 They have always worked in the same schools, Teresa specializing in learning support/additional needs and Mark teaching math and science.
-Together abroad, they pursue their passions of teaching and helping others overcome difficulties and exploring different cultures.
-Together abroad, Mark and Teresa have welcomed three children—now ages two, five, and seven—whom Mark describes:
+While overseas, Mark and Teresa have welcomed three children—now ages two, five, and seven—whom Mark describes:

 Our older children are very much third culture kids, born in Thailand to American and British parents, and living their whole lives in Thailand and Indonesia apart from holidays to visit family.
 They don’t really think of themselves as foreign when they live or visit anywhere, and they don’t see their friends as being different nationalities or races.